OnePunchVAM/aid-simple-context/README.md

 .. history ..
 .. history ..
 .. history ..
-.. history ..
-.. history ..
-.. history ..
-.. history ..
-.. history ..
 Robb Stark:[WORLD_ENTRY_DETAILS_GO_HERE]
 Jon Snow:[WORLD_ENTRY_DETAILS_GO_HERE]
-[ Author's Note: This is a story set in the World of A Song of Ice and Fire.
+[Author's note: This is a story set in the World of A Song of Ice and Fire.
 Title: A Game of Thrones.
 Author: George R. R. Martin.
 Genre: fantasy.
 Setting: medieval.
 Theme: brutal.
 Subject: conspiracies, lies.
 Writing Style: dark, gritty, detailed.
 Rating: M.]
 [ You are Jon Snow.
 You are at the Winterfell training yard with Robb Stark.
 It is early morning.
 You and Robb have been training all morning.]
 .. history ..
 .. history ..
 .. history ..
 .. history ..
+.. history ..
+[ You think this will be an easy victory.]
 .. history ..
 .. history ..
 [ You keep swinging in an attempt to get a hit on Robb.]